thestippe/thestippe.github.io/_drafts/statistics/bayes_intro.md

 on finding the extreme of a function, which implies maximizing the derivative of the likelihood.
-This approach soon becomes unstable as soon as the model complexity grows, and you should spend a lot of effort in ensuring that your numerical approximation is close enough to the true maximum.
+This approach soon becomes unstable as soon as the model complexity grows, and you should spend a lot of effort in ensuring that your numerical approximation is close enough to the true maximum or in looking for some ad-hoc.
 For these reasons, statistical textbooks devoted to complex models such as longitudinal data analysis models provide many different methods to fit the frequentist models [^2].